 Combine the mashed garlic with the remaining ingredients (including the optional minced pepper) in a bowl.

 Whisk the ingredients until the mixture is smooth and well blended.

 Transfer the dipping sauce to a jar and refrigerate it for at least a few hours or overnight.

-- For the best flavor, make the sauce early in the day or a day in advance so the ingredients can meld.
+- For the best flavor, make the sauce early in the day or a day in advance and refrigerate so the ingredients can meld together.

 How to Store Garlic Parmesan Sauce

 This dip requires refrigeration.
-Cover and use within one week.
+Cover and use within 1 week.